The universal sl_2 invariant and Milnor invariants: Introduction

-This result supports strongly \cite[Conjecture 1.5]{sakie2}, where the second author suggests that the universal $sl_2$ invariant of a bottom tangle with vanishing Milnor invariants is contained in a certain subalgebra of $U_{\hbar}(sl_2)^{\hat \otimes l}$.
+This result strongly supports Conjecture 1.5 in \cite{sakie2}, where the second author suggests that the universal $sl_2$ invariant of a bottom tangle with vanishing Milnor invariants is contained in a certain subalgebra of $U_{\hbar}(sl_2)^{\hat \otimes l}$.

-As is often with Milnor invariants, the proof of the first main theorem consists mainly of two steps: we first prove the result for Milnor link-homotopy invariants, then deduce the general case using cabling operations.
-Recall that the link-homotopy is the equivalence relation generated by self-crossing changes.
+As emphasized above, Theorem \ref{sth2} is not a mere consequence of Habegger-Masbaum's work, and the proof will be given by comparing directly the definitions of the Milnor map and the universal $sl_{2}$ invariant.
+One of the main ingredients for the proof is a version for Milnor link-homotopy invariants.
+Recall that link-homotopy is the equivalence relation generated by self-crossing changes.
 Habegger and Lin showed that Milnor invariants indexed by sequences with no repetition form a complete set of link-homotopy invariants for string links \cite{HL1}.
-We can thus consider the link-homotopy reduction $\mu^h_{m}$ of the Milnor map $\mu_{m}$ (see Section \ref{subseq}).
+We can thus consider the link-homotopy reduction $\mu^h_{m}$ of the Milnor map $\mu_{m}$, see Section \ref{subseq}.
 On the other hand, we consider the projection of $\mathbb{Q}$-modules

-where $\langle sl_2 \rangle_{m+1}^{(l)}\subset (S(sl_2)^{\otimes l})_{m+1}$ denotes the subspace spanned by tensor products such that each tensorand is of degree $\leq 1$, that is, roughly speaking, tensor products of $1$'s and elements of $sl_2$.
+where $\langle sl_2 \rangle_{m+1}^{(l)}\subset (U(sl_2)^{\otimes l})_{m+1}$ denotes the subspace spanned by tensor products such that each tensorand is of degree $\leq 1$, that is, roughly speaking, tensor products of $1$'s and elements of $sl_2$.